eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 When a PID Provider or Attestation Provider receives a WIA, then they SHALL check that it has not expired.

-When a PID Provider or Attestation Provider receives a WIA, then they SHALL check the signature of the PoP verifies under the present in the `cnf`.
+When a PID Provider or Attestation Provider receives a WIA, then they SHALL check the signature of the PoP verifies under the public key present in the `cnf`.

 ### 2.2.2 Transport of WUA
 The WUA SHALL be a `key_attestation` as defined in [Appendix D of OpenID for Verifiable Credential Issuance v1.0](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/issues/3) but extended with a  `eudi_wallet_info` as presented in [Section 2.3 Content](#23-content).